Professional Learning

 Recorded Events

-As a member of ATESOL NSW, you can participate in professional learning offered by other state and territory associations across Australia associated with ACTA.
+As a member of ATESOL NSW, you are able to participate in professional learning offered by other state and territory associations across Australia associated with ACTA.
 The professional learning cost is the same for any association member.

-Below are links to sessions that have run in the last few years and are open to all.
+Below are links to sessions ran in the last few years which are open to all to view.

 Teaching EAL/D Reading Skills